-Interleukin-1β (IL-1β) and tumour necrosis factor-α (TNF-α) are two important pro-inflammatory cytokines with a relevant role in the inflammatory disorders.
-The major source of TNF-α is the cells of monocyte/macrophage lineage although T lymphocytes, neutrophils and mast cells also produce this pro-inflammatory cytokine.
-The gram positive bacteria cell membrane contains Lipoteichoic acid (LTA) along with peptidoglycan (PG) which contributes to the stimulation in the production of different cytokines.
-The capacity to repress IL-1β and IL-6 production however not TNF-α is credited to 1,8-cineole, santoline, spathulenol and caryophyllene oxide, major constituents of the essential oil of Cinnamomum osmophloeum leaves.
+Interleukin-1β (IL-1β) and tumor necrosis factor-α (TNF-α) are two important pro-inflammatory cytokines with a relevant role in the inflammatory disorders.
+The major source of TNF-α is the cells of monocyte/macrophage lineage, although T lymphocytes, neutrophils and mast cells also produce this pro-inflammatory cytokine.
+The gram positive bacterial cell membrane contains Lipoteichoic acid (LTA) along with peptidoglycan (PG) which contributes to the stimulation in the production of different cytokines.
+The capacity to repress IL-1β and IL-6 production, however, not TNF-α is credited with 1,8-cineole, santoline, spathulenol and caryophyllene oxide, major constituents of the essential oil of Cinnamomum osmophloeum leaves.
 Cinnamaldehyde from Cinnamomum osmophloeum also suppressed the production of these cytokines from LPS stimulated human blood monocytes derived primary macrophages.

-The anti-inflammatory activities of the essential oils are very much recorded; nevertheless their utilisation can be hampered because of the chemical variability of the oils.
-A few elements including climatic conditions, type of extraction used, vegetative development of the plant, the plant part used, and harvesting time of the aromatic plant can be considered as responsible for fluctuations in their chemical compositions.
+The anti-inflammatory activities of the essential oils are very much recorded; nevertheless their utilization can be hampered because of the chemical variability of the oils.
+A few elements, including climatic conditions, type of extraction used, vegetative development of the plant, the plant part used, and harvesting time of the aromatic plant can be considered as responsible for fluctuations in their chemical compositions.